xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 that limitation for you, too.
 However, that's going to require a fairly major change to what we've  done  so  far.
 We need a true lexical scanner, and that requires some structural changes.
-They are not BIG changes that require us to  throw  away  all  of what we've done so far ... with care, it can be done with very minimal changes, in fact.
+They are not _big_ changes that require us to  throw  away  all  of what we've done so far ... with care, it can be done with very minimal changes, in fact.
 But it does require that care.